 Randomize the order of the 18 matrices.
 Title the front of each section, “For member of the [insert group identification]” where group identification reflects one of the four experimental conditions: (1) under-estimator groups, (2) over-estimator group, (3) better accuracy group, and (3) worse accuracy group.

-Recruit 64 participants.

 Induce intergroup categorization.

-Present each of the 40 dot-cluster image very briefly, anywhere from 125 - 500 ms.
+Present each of the 40 dot-cluster images very briefly, anywhere from 125–500 ms.

-Time is provided between images so that participants can estimate the number of dots they see and record on the computer
+Time is provided between images so that participants can estimate the number of dots they see and record responses on the computer.

-Assess the effects of the categorization on intergroup behavior
+Assess the effects of the categorization on intergroup behavior.

 Inform participants that you are interested in studying other types of judgments and, for convenience, you will be dividing them into two groups for making these judgments.